skoobasteeve/nextcloud-infra/README.md

 4. Test with `terraform plan`.
 5. Run `terraform apply` when ready.

+Once complete, you can SSH into the server as the user assigned to the `USER` variable in your `vars.tf`.

 ### Ansible

 The Ansible playbook in this repo will perform the following tasks: